 - The watch is much bulkier/heavier at 48g vs. the PACE 2’s 35-36g with a silicone strap

 My brother has the PACE (bought the month before it was discontinued haha) and he’s happy with it.

 Keep in mind that it’s difficult to find a band replacement for the PACE, as COROS no longer sells them, so this is a risk you take if you decide to go with the PACE and the band breaks (I’ve seen it a couple times in the COROS Facebook group).

 The Bottom Line

 Both the APEX and PACE 2 offer incredible value, but the APEX offers more tracking profiles and trail running features.
 That said, there are trail and ultrarunners who have the original PACE or PACE 2, and they get by fine.
-If you don’t need the navigation or extra battery life, you can save some money by going with the PACE.
+If you don’t need the extra battery life, you can save some money by going with the PACE.

 You should also keep in mind that the APEX was released over 2 years ago now (in Fall 2018) and it’s possible that a newer version will come out in the next year or two.
 This is just speculation though, and I still feel that the APEX is a solid choice despite being an older model than the PACE 2.

 Update May 2021: COROS released a new APEX color for Mother’s Day.
 Because of this, I doubt there will be an APEX 2 for at least another year, but this is just speculation.
 I purchased an APEX 42mm in late April 2021 and really struggled between the the APEX and PACE 2 because of the age of the APEX and potential updates in the near future.
 I ultimately went with the APEX because of its premium build and trail running features.